RobertoGaitan/kwk-l1-ruby-group-project-teachers-l1/README.md

 <img src="https://after-school-assets.s3.amazonaws.com/calculator.gif" width="500px">

 ### The Instructions
-**1** You must spend the first 5 minutes as a group with laptops down mapping out the features you want to build and how you want a user to use your calculator.
+**1** You must spend the first 5 minutes as a group, with laptops down, mapping out the features you want to build and how you want a user to use your calculator.

 Things to think about: